Skip to main content

 Deutsche Nationalhymne

-The German national anthem consists only of the third stanza of the Deutschlandlied by August Heinrich Hoffmann von Fallersleben (1841).
-The melody was written by Joseph Haydn in 1796-97.
+The German national anthem consists exclusively of the third verse of the Deutschlandlied by August Heinrich Hoffmann von Fallersleben (1841).
+The melody was composed by Joseph Haydn in 1796–97.

 Tips